nutanix-japan/ncsc-labs-japan/index.rst

 Introduction
 ++++++++++++++

-Welcome to the Nutanix Certified Consultant Training Labs.
+Welcome to the Nutanix Certified Services Training Labs.
 These labs accompanies an instructor-led session that introduces Nutanix concepts and reinforces knowledge learned in classes.

 You will be taken through a Nutanix cluster Foundation which sets up nodes and associated resources(networking, storage, etc)